-Absences: You are allowed THREE unexcused absences during the semester before absences begin to affect your class participation grade.
-Any more than FIVE unexcused absences will result in a 10% (one letter grade) deduction from your final course grade for each day missed.
+Absences: As this is a Tuesday/Thursday class, you are allowed THREE unexcused absences during the semester.
+Any additional absence will result in a 10% (one letter grade) deduction from your final course grade.

 Tardiness: If you are more than five minutes late to class, you will be marked tardy for the day.
 Three instances of tardiness equals one absence.
 If you come to class more than twenty minutes late, then you will be counted as absent for the day.